MP Estate Planning UK

 Ultimately, clear access, good records and sensible instructions protect value for those who follow you.

-Digital holdings are part of your estate and count as assets.
-The value at death is the anchor for probate and any charge.
+Digital holdings are part of your estate and are taxed the same way as any other property.
+The market value at the date of death is the anchor for probate and any IHT charge — and with the nil-rate band frozen at £325,000 since 2009, more crypto investors are caught by IHT than ever before.

-If holdings are significant, cross‑border or complex, get specialist advice now.
+If holdings are significant, cross-border or complex, get specialist advice now — not when it is too late.
 That step often saves time, money and worry for your family later.
+As we always say: plan, don’t panic.
+Keeping families wealthy strengthens the country as a whole.

 FAQ